satellytes/satellytes.com/blog-posts/scoped-registry.md

 @scope:registry=https://<your registry>
 ```

-where `@scope` is your scope name and `<your registry>` is the registry where your scoped packages are hosted.
+where `@scope` is the scope name and `<your registry>` is the registry where the scoped packages are hosted.

-If you need authentication you can add an additional line below the scoped registry with `_auth` and the basic authentication string for username and password (`username:password` ⇒ base64 encoded) or `_authToken` for an access token:
+If authentication is needed it is possible to add an additional line below the scoped registry with `_auth` and the basic authentication string for username and password (`username:password` ⇒ base64 encoded) or `_authToken` for an access token:

 ```
 @scope:registry=https://<your registry>
 //<your registry>:_auth=<base64-string>
 ```

+Mhh, thought Jeff, in the end this wasn't too hard.
+He put on his headphones and started hearing music and enjoyed the rest of the day.